Skip to main content

 What we do for private equity clients

-Advising private equity funds on managing transactional risks as well as risk and insurance diligence; optimizing approaches to risk management and insurance for portfolio companies.
+Advising private equity funds on managing transactional risks as well as risk and insurance diligence, optimising approaches to risk management and insurance for portfolio companies.

 How we do it

-Dedicated Private Equity and M&A (PEMA) practice with 400+ deal risk experts across 30 countries inclusive of 100+ transactional risk brokers.
+Dedicated Private Equity and M&A (PEMA) practice with 400+ deal risk experts across 30 countries, inclusive of 100+ transactional risk brokers.

 What we do for private equity clients